-- You will 20% more damage than the standard damage to the enemies.
+- You will get 20% more damage than the standard damage to the enemies.

 - You will get a standard amount of experience from enemies.

 The Merciless is the last option in the difficulty-selecting menu.
-You might think that this option is harder than Hard but it is more like an alternative to Hard.
-Merciless is for hardcore gamers but it is not more difficult than Hard itself.
+You might think this option is harder than Hard, but it is more like an alternative.
+Merciless is for hardcore gamers, but it is not more difficult than Hard.